 Her teaching has included; small business start-up, leadership and change, project management, environmental and social responsibility.
 Emma was awarded an Excellence Award 2008 for innovation in teaching practice.

-Emma has received three Aspire Development Fellowships, including one for the development of online provision of Leadership and Professional Development and recently received an award to review adoption of enterprise education pedagogies.
+Emma has received three Aspire Development Fellowships, including one for the development of online provision of Leadership and Professional Development and received an award to review adoption of enterprise education pedagogies.

 Tel: +44 (0)1952 815452